monarchdev14/Rubix_cube_solver/README.md

 Licensed under the MIT License — feel free to modify and use this project.

 ⭐ If you like this project, don’t forget to star the repo!
+Added detailed README.md with features and setup instructions